dukelec/cdbus/Readme.md

 | [4]     | Reset RX block              |
 | [1]     | Release RX page             |

-For interfaces such as SPI, the page is automatically released at the end of a transfer that reads the RX page.
+For interfaces like SPI, the RX page is automatically released at the end of a transfer that reads from it.

 **TX_CTRL:**